The Friday Five

-Frederick J. Esposito, Jr., is the Director of Administration for Meyer, Suozzi, English & Klein, PC, in Garden City, NY.
-Fred has more than 20 years of law and accounting firm experience.
+Frederick J. Esposito, Jr. is Chief Financial Officer for Rivkin Radler.
+He has more than 20 years of law and accounting firm experience.
 He writes and speaks extensively on legal management topics, including billing, collections, financial and profitability models, risk management, human resource development, project management and alternative fee arrangements.
 Follow him @lawmgtguru.

 »10 tips guaranteed to enhance law firm productivity